KSP-KOS/KOS/doc/source/structures/vessels/rcs.rst

     :parameter pressure: atmospheric pressure (in standard Kerbin atmospheres)
     :type: :ref:`scalar <scalar>` (kN)

-    How much thrust would this rcs thruster give if both the throttle and thrust limtier was max at the given atmospheric pressure.
+    How much thrust would this rcs thruster give if one of the control axes that activated it (yaw, pitch, roll, fore, aft, or top) was maxxed and thrust limiter was max at the given atmospheric pressure.
 Use a pressure of 0.0 for vacuum, and 1.0 for sea level (on Kerbin) (or more than 1 for thicker atmospheres like on Eve).
     (Pressure must be greater than or equal to zero.
 If you pass in a negative value, it will be treated as if you had given a zero instead.)